WebAssembly/spec/document/core/appendix/properties.rst

    More generally, instead of a shared type :math:`[t^\ast]`, it suffices if the output type of :math:`\instr_1^\ast` is a :ref:`subtype <match-resulttype>` of the input type of  :math:`\instr_1^\ast`, since the subtype can always be weakened to its supertype by subsumption.

-Inversely, valid instruction sequences can also freely be *decomposed*, that is, splitting them anywhere produces two instruction sequences that are both :ref:`valid <valid-instr-seq>`.
+Inversely, valid instruction sequences can also freely be *decomposed*, that is, splitting them anywhere produces two instruction sequences that are both :ref:`valid <valid-instrs>`.

 **Theorem (Decomposition).**
 If an instruction sequence :math:`\instr^\ast` that is valid with type :math:`[t_1^\ast] \to_{x^\ast} [t_2^\ast]` (i.e., :math:`C \vdashinstrs \instr^\ast : [t_1^\ast] \to_{x^\ast} [t_2^\ast]`)